brenns10/cky/README.md

 with a grammar specification, and lexical specifications for the terminals, and a file to parse, and then parse the file and output accept or reject, along with a parse tree if it accepts.
 Perhaps it could even output the CKY table!

+## Current State

+- I have created a basic set of grammar structures for the project.
+I have created the basic memory management routines that go along with them, but not much more.
+I've decided that a lexical analyzer is an important part of the project.

+- I have created a finite state machine structure for the project.
+The FSM has the following parts implemented:
+  - All memory management
+  - Basic addition of states and transitions
+  - Deterministic simulation
+  - Import and export to text representations
+  - Non-deterministic simulation

+While it would be nice to have non-deterministic to deterministic conversion, it is not very practical to spell out every possible input (in Unicode...) to every single state, in order to figure out which states are distinct.
+Although I'm sure I could come up with a clever algorithm that could select only the characters which are necessary, I don't want to deal with that just now.
+Simply simulating non-deterministic seems like it will likely do the job.

+I'm aiming to create a regular expression parser with the FSM structures.
+In order to complete that, I'll need to create functions that will operate on FSM's like so:

+- Concatenate FSM's
+- Place FSM's in parallel
+- Kleene star

+With these, I'm pretty sure I will have everything necessary to implement a regex parser!